-20-Minute Shrimp Alfredo Pasta for Two, a delicious dinner recipe for the whole family.
+20-Minute Creamy Shrimp Alfredo Pasta for Two, a delicious dinner recipe.
 Creamy, garlicky, ridiculously easy to make, this dish is the perfect comfort food no matter the season.
 Also, a fabulous recipe if you are looking for a romantic meal this Valentine’s Day.
 Tender shrimp, comforting spaghetti smothered in a creamy and garlicky homemade alfredo sauce, what a dinner!
 One of the quickest pasta dinners.
 Shrimp can be replaced with any other seafood or salmon.

 Just when you think you are on top of you low-carb plans for the summer, you start craving shrimp alfredo pasta, and there is no stopping you until you see it on the table.
 Don’t you just love it when you have all the ingredients you need to make the dish you so much want?